-As a program of the County DEH, Vector Control staff are responsible for implementing the IVMP.
-County DEH is the lead agency in the preparation of a Program Environmental Impact Report (PEIR) for the IVMP (Proposed Project).
+As a program of the County DEHQ, Vector Control staff are responsible for implementing the IVMP.
+County DEHQ is the lead agency in the preparation of a Program Environmental Impact Report (PEIR) for the IVMP (Proposed Project).
 The PEIR is intended to allow the County to examine the overall effects of the implementation of the Proposed Project and to take steps to avoid environmental impacts.

 The Proposed Project will also allow for inclusion of progressive and emerging vector control activities and materials.
 New vector control methods based on scientific evidence and expert guidance may be implemented to address public health risks as they arise.
 These emerging vector control strategies could include increased or advanced/early source prevention, reduction, surveillance and/or physical/biological/chemical control, depending on the assessment of public health risk.

-Pursuant to the California Environmental Quality Act (CEQA), the County DEH prepared the following Notice of Preparation and Initial Study for public review and held a public scoping meeting on August 30th, 2018.
+Pursuant to the California Environmental Quality Act (CEQA), the County DEHQ prepared the following Notice of Preparation and Initial Study for public review and held a public scoping meeting on August 30th, 2018.